-(5) Minimum Transfer Amount (§.5)
+(4) Minimum Transfer Amount (§23.154 and other provisions)

-The proposed rule indicates that a minimum transfer amount ("MTA") of US\$650,000 is applied to the required cumulative amount of VM and IM (see 57357; 1st Column; 4th Paragraph and 57370; 2nd Column; 3rd Paragraph).
+The proposed rule indicates that a minimum transfer amount ("MTA") of US\$650,000 is applied to the required cumulative amount of VM and IM (see 59904; 2nd Column; 4th Paragraph).
 It is considered that this intends to clarify how MTA should be operated, which was not explicitly stipulated in the BCBS/IOSCO Final Report.
 However, requiring the application of MTA to a cumulative amount of VM and IM will be difficult to implement in practice and will cause undue burden on market participants because: (a) VM is exchanged directly with a counterparty whereas IM is exchanged via a custodian, etc. and (b) posting/collection of VM and IM may be implemented in a different timeframe and by different divisions/entities in some cases under existing collateral management practices.
 For example, if a division in Tokyo undertakes the responsibility of IM management and a division in New York undertakes the responsibility of VM management, they will have to operate MTA individually.
 The proposed rule should delete the descriptions that might deny such a collateral management framework and allow application of MTA separately to VM and IM.
-In this respect, Japan's draft rule can be referred to as it allows application of MTA separately to VM and IM by including the provision regarding MTA separately for both VM and IM.
+In this respect, Japan's draft rule can be referred to as it allows application of MTA separately for both VM and IM.